ihmccreery/sjfnw/docs/workflow/deploying.md

-Overview of current process: manual deploy with `appcfg.py`, then add git tag using the date.
-Tagging is so we can easily see what exact code is live, and compare it to the last release, in cases where something is going wrong.
+Overview of current process: verify that everything works locally, then use `scripts/deploy` to deploy.

 ### Prepare for release